platformsh/platformsh-docs/docs/src/languages/php/tuning.md

    The `--fcgi=$SOCKET` option ensures the PHP-FPM process on the server connects through the right socket.
 6. Analyze the output to determine the optimal value for `opcache.memory_consumption`.
-   The most important values from CacheTool's output are:
+   The most important values from CacheTool's output are the following:

    - `Memory used`
    - `Memory free`